howardmann/Tutorials/functional_js.md

 ## 1. What is functional programming and why should I care?
 Functional programming is often introduced as a programming style which makes use of some of the following features:
 - **Higher-order functions:** functions which take other functions as arguments and/ or return other functions
-- **Composability:** functions built from other functions to encourage reusability (includes currying)
+- **Composability:** functions built from other functions to encourage reusability (includes currying which involves transforming a multi-argument function into a function that takes less arguments then it did originally)
 - **Pure functions:** functions which always return the same value when given the same argument
 - **Immutability:** functions which return new values without mutating/ changing the state of the argument passed
 - **Recursion:** functions that call themselves until they don't